INRIA/mooc-accessibility-static/README.md

 insights about users browsing context: screen resolution, browser, operating system…

-Inria recommends using [Matomo](https://matomo.org/) (formerly Piwiki) to collect the analytics, and this website uses the [Inria on-premise instance](https://piwik.inria.fr/).
+Inria recommends using [Matomo](https://matomo.org/) (formerly Piwik) to collect the analytics, and this website uses the
+[Inria on-premise instance](https://piwik.inria.fr/).

 The Matomo `script` tag will be integrated on each page if a `data/matomo.yml`